Does the IRS assess a penalty for a missing Form 8867?

 Yes.
 Per the IRS information about Form 8867:

 "If the Form 8867 is not included with returns claiming EITC, CTC/ ACTC/ODC, AOTC and/or HOH filing status, you may get a warning letter or an alert with your acknowledgements during the filing season.

-- Letter 5364 is sent to those who prepare paper EITC returns without a Form 8867
+- Letter 5364 is sent to those who prepare paper returns which claim the credits and/or HOH filing status and received by IRS without the required Form 8867

-- Acknowledgement Alerts are sent electronically to those preparers who e-file EITC returns without Form 8867.
+- Acknowledgement Alerts are sent electronically to those preparers who e-file EITC, CTC/ACTC/ODC, AOTC and/or HOH filing status returns without the required Form 8867.

-We can't associate a Form 8867 with return that is already processed.
+We can't associate a Form 8867 with a return that is already processed.
 So please don't submit the form separately.
-Doing so has no affect on your penalty assessment.
+Doing so has no effect on a potential penalty assessment.

 The IRS page EITC Central has additional information about the 8867, and preparer due diligence requirements.